 7. Downtown.

 Downtown generally looks nice, sometimes a bit rundown.
-There are lots of old buildings from 1920s and 1930s.
+There are lots of old buildings from the 1920s and 1930s.

 This building, overlooking an always busy part of Downtown Connector (a junction of two major Interstate highways that cause epic traffic jams) is apparently abandoned.